black-parrot-hdk/zynq-parrot/cosim/README.md

 See [The ZynqParrot Co-simulation Development Flow](https://docs.google.com/document/d/1mBLb9BgQSIv25p59MPj0a4c-TfvwlfqXeuFlZFBVzAY/edit) for the architecture of the BSG ZynqParrot shell and how it is integrated with BlackParrot.

 To install Verilator, see [Installation -- Verilator](https://verilator.org/guide/latest/install.html).

+To use the Black Parrot example, you will most likely want to build the software toolchain for RISC-V. The makefile for doing this is in the zynq-parrot/software directory.